NicoFigueroa/1CademyBots/README.md

 emv\scripts\activate
 pip install -r requirements.txt
 ```

 This will install all necessary packages to run the bot

 If you get an error creating a virtual environment, make sure that your installed python version
 is greater than 3.7.X by running

 ```
 python -V
 ```

-The other necessary file is MicrosoftAcademicAPIKey.py which must be created
+The other necessary file is MicrosoftAcademicAPIKey.py which must be created by hand
 and contain API_KEY = "YOUR_KEY" in order to connect to the Microsoft Research API
 You can sign up for the api and get your private key here https://msr-apis.portal.azure-api.net